ericposas/spidermap/README.md

     Charting:Maybe:
       - Add "spread" factor from origin -- meaning, if the end user wants to increase X distance between destinations, they and increase or decrease
       - Add "bend" factor that adds extra curve to the plotted paths

-  Optimization:
-    - When a Dropdown component mounts, fetch the api resources (only if not exists in the store).
-Once set, we shouldn't need to fetch if the data is already in the Redux store.
-Currently, we fetch new data every time the Dropdown component mounts.

-  Extra:
-    - Create search for Adding Destinations / Removing Destinations

 #Tech Stack: